 Without further consideration, also the indentation whitespaces for pretty-printing a VIL-template will be taken over into the resulting artifact.
 In order to provide more control about the formatting, the annotation @indent allows specifying the number of whitespaces used as one indentation step (value indentation), the number of whitespaces to be considered in tabulator emulation (value tabEmulation) and also how many additional whitespaces (value additional, default is 1) are used to indent the content statement, i.e., whether the following lines after the lead in character are further subject to indentation or not.
 Further whitespaces in the content are considered as formatting of the content itself and are taken over into the artifact.
 In addition, an optional numerical value can be specified at each content statement in order to programmatically indent the configuration by the given number of whitespaces.
+If you rely on automatic formatting and call other VTL templates, those templates shall also specify an indentation hint as otherwise the indentation in the called template are not considered correctly / ignored.

+In particular, if you rely on the automatic handling of VTL indentations activated by @indent, in some situations, a differently formatted output would be desirable, but, which cannot be derived from the indentation structure of your VTL code.
+One particular situation is that a substitutable expression evaluates to an empty string, which is appended to the actual indentation, leading to an empty line that may not be desirable (or which is even not permissible in the target artifact).
+While the formatting is correct from the viewpoint of VTL, it is not desirable.
+To handle such situations, we introduced formatting hints, a brief optional addition at the end of a substitutable expression (within the curly brackets), which tells VTL what specific formatting to apply.
+Currently, VTL supports two formatting hints:

+${…|e} if the expression evaluates to an empty string, emit an empty line, i.e., clear the preceding indentation and immediate line break(s).
+This formatting hint is not applied if non-whitespace text was emitted before the expression.

+${…|<} remove the preceding indentation (not applied if non-whitespace text was emitted before the expression).
+Usually, the same effect can be achieved by chaining content statements, i.e., denoting the respective expression in an own content statement indicating that the result shall be emitted at the beginning of a line.